bobschrag/token-matcher/README.md

   partial or full candidate binding.
 Three varieties:

-  - `{:always?` \<condition\>`}`, to check \<condition\> each time a var's candidate binding is extended with a next input token.
+  - `{:always?` \<condition\>`}`, to check \<condition\> each time a tm-var's candidate binding is extended with a next input token.
 So, `[*foo {:max-tokens 2}]` could alternatively be specified as `[*foo {:always? (<= (count-tokens *foo) 2)}]`.

-  - `{:each?` \<condition\>`}`, to check \<condition\> applied just to the next token that would extend a var's candidate binding.
+  - `{:each?` \<condition\>`}`, to check \<condition\> applied just to the next token that would extend a tm-var's candidate binding.
 See our definition of `digits-along`, for some motivation.

-  - `{:finally?` \<condition\>`}`, to check \<condition\> only when a var's candidate binding is complete.
+  - `{:finally?` \<condition\>`}`, to check \<condition\> only when a tm-var's candidate binding is complete.
 So, [*foo {:min-tokens 2}] could be specified as `[*foo {:finally? (>= (count-tokens *foo) 2)}]`.

-  Such forms may refer to earlier template vars (in doing so, will reference their bindings) or to a thread's Clojure vars.
+  Such forms may refer to earlier tm-vars (in doing so, will reference their bindings) or to a thread's Clojure vars.
   Example, when `*part_1` occurs earlier in a template:
   `{:finally? (not+ *part_1 *part_2)}`.
 In this setting, we